Best Speaker Set For An Office Desk [Workzone Beats]

 A worthy winner.

-- PREMIUM POWERED BLUETOOTH SPEAKERS WITH INTEGRATED DAC: A2+ Wireless Speakers provide clear, full stereo sound and can easily connect to all your music in seconds.
-Great for your desktop or smaller rooms.
-The Integrated bluetooth bypasses your phone and computer audio card to deliver better sound than you have ever heard through the audio jack - simply connect wirelessly!
+- PREMIUM POWERED BLUETOOTH SPEAKERS WITH INTEGRATED DAC: A2+ Wireless Speakers provide clear, true stereo sound and can easily connect to all your music in seconds.
+Great for your desktop, work-from-home setup or smaller rooms.
+The integrated bluetooth with long range antenna quickly and seamlessly connects to your phone, tablet or computer for an instant upgrade to your listening experience

-- WHAT’S INCLUDED: Pair of Audioengine A2+ Wireless Powered Speakers, 2m speaker wire, power supply & cord, USB cable, 1.5m mini-jack audio cable, microfiber speaker bags and cable bags, setup guide, brochure
+- WHAT’S INCLUDED: Pair of Audioengine A2+ Wireless Powered Speakers, Bluetooth antenna, 6.5ft speaker wire, power supply & cord, 5ft USB cable, 5ft mini-jack audio cable, microfiber speaker bags and cable bags and setup guide.

 Wait a minute.
 Do I really need to buy speakers for a desktop computer?